go-vela/community/proposals/2021/07-22_log-streaming.md

 2. logs that are produced from the service/step are pushed to a buffer
 3. if the buffer exceeds `1000` bytes
    * publish the logs from the buffer via API call to the server
-   * flush the buffer so we can push more logs to it
+   * flush the buffer so we can push more logs to it from the service/step
 4. circle back to number 2 until the service/step is complete
-5. if the service/step is complete publish logs from the buffer and flush it
+5. once the service/step is complete, publish remaining logs from the buffer

 The end-behavior produced by this method is the logs appear in delayed chunks.